Initialize Firebase

 • Using environment variables

-• Using service account without key impersonation
+• Using service account methods

 To use environment variables to initialize Firebase, first obtain your project ID and API key.